Kevalin/Pingtest/README.md

 # Pingtest
-This tool is used for checking the status of network that the main use of linux Ping command.
+This tool is used for checking the status of network by linux Ping command.

 - config.js
 ```js